Permutation Matrix Modulation: Abstract

 \section{Abstract}

 We propose a novel scheme that allows MIMO system to modulate a set of permutation matrices to send more information bits, extending our initial work on the topic.
 This system is called Permutation Matrix Modulation (PMM).
 The basic idea is to employ a permutation matrix as a precoder and treat it as a modulated symbol.
 We continue the evolution of index modulation in MIMO by adopting all-antenna activation and obtaining a set of unique symbols from altering the positions of the antenna transmit power.
-We provide the analysis of the achievable rate of PMM under Gaussian Mixture Model (GMM) distribution and evaluate the numerical results by comparing it with the other existing systems.
-The result shows that PMM outperforms the existing systems under a fair parameter setting.
-We also present a way to attain the optimal achievable rate of PMM by solving a maximization problem via interior-point method.
+We provide the analysis of the achievable rate of PMM under Gaussian Mixture Model (GMM) distribution \revv{and finite cardinality input (FCI).
+Numerical results are evaluated by comparing PMM with the other existing systems.} We also present a way to attain the optimal achievable rate of PMM by solving a maximization problem via interior-point method.
 A low complexity detection scheme based on zero-forcing (ZF) is proposed, and maximum likelihood (ML) detection is discussed.
 We demonstrate the trade-off between simulation of the symbol error rate (SER) and the computational complexity where ZF performs worse in the SER simulation but requires much less computational complexity than ML.